jasonhemann/21SP-CS2800/_hw/hw2.md

    credit will not be given.

  * You may not use built-in procedures that handle the bulk of the work.
-For example, you may not use the append function from.
+For example, you may not use lisp's append function if we ask you to implement a my-append function.
 But once you have defined your own append feel free to use it for later problems.

 ## Further technical and pedantic instructions: